brainglobe/brainrender/UserGuide.md

 example on [[tractography]](Examples/Tractography.ipynb)

 ### Make video
-`Scene` let's users create and display interactive 3D rendererings which can be used inspect anatomical data and grab screenshots.
-To create an animated video of your scene to enbed in talks and website you can use the `VideoMaker` class, as shown in the example on [[making videos]](Examples/Video.ipynb)
+`Scene` let's users create and display interactive 3D renderings which can be used inspect anatomical data and grab screenshots.
+To create an animated video of your scene to embed in talks and website you can use the `VideoMaker` class, as shown in the example on [[making videos]](Examples/Video.ipynb)

-In the future BrainRender will also allow users to export their scenes so that they can be enbed into a web page.
+In the future BrainRender will also allow users to export their scenes so that they can be embed into a web page.